stesilva/ScholAmigo/README.md

 ### Example Output
 In the folder 'outputs' we present the generated files from running the pipeline.
 These files show how the data is structured after being extracted from the data sources.
 Furthermore, these files are also stored in the Amazon S3 buckets created for this project.

 ---

+### **Exploitation Zone Applications**

+To execute some of the exploitation zone applications, you can run the files `user_alumni_recommendation` or `user_analytics` as examples.
+These scripts demonstrate how to use the processed data for recommendations and analytics.

+---